-3.32 The Shropshire Local Plan is currently at Examination with adoption anticipated in the summer of 2024.
-Once adopted, the new local plan will comprise the development plan for the area.
+3.33 The Shropshire Local Plan is currently at Examination.
+Once adopted, the new local plan will comprise the development plan for the area together with relevant Minerals and Waste Local Plans and Neighbourhood Plans.

-- 3.33 Shropshire Council has responded to a formal written request and ongoing discussions with Newcastle-under-Lyme Borough Council to state they are unable to accommodate any unmet housing need.
+- 3.34 Shropshire Council has responded to a formal written request and ongoing discussions with Newcastle-under-Lyme Borough Council to state they are unable to accommodate any unmet housing need.
 They have stated that due to the advanced stage in the preparation of their local plan they are unable to consider accommodating any unmet housing need.
 They have also stated that in accommodating any unmet need it would lead to an unsustainable pattern of development.
-It is also noted that Shropshire Council is located within a different HMA. - 3.34 As part of the preparation of the new Shropshire Local Plan a request was made to Newcastle-under-Lyme to accommodate a proportion of unmet housing need in 2020.
+It is also noted that Shropshire Council is located within a different HMA. - 3.35 As part of the preparation of the new Shropshire Local Plan a request was made to Newcastle-under-Lyme to accommodate a proportion of unmet housing need in 2020.
 Newcastle-under-Lyme responded to confirm it was unable to accommodate any unmet housing need.
-The need relates to a different HMA and through the preparation of the Newcastle-under-Lyme local plan the council has its own challenges in providing for local housing need which requires Green Belt release.
-Shropshire Council intends to meet their identified LHN within their local authority area through their new local plan and there is no outstanding request for Newcastle-under-Lyme to accommodate any unmet housing need.
+The need relates to a different HMA and through the preparation of the Newcastle-under-Lyme local plan the Borough Council has its own challenges in providing for local housing need which requires Green Belt release.
+Shropshire Council intends now to meet their identified LHN within their local authority area through their new local plan and there is no outstanding request for Newcastle-under-Lyme to accommodate any unmet housing need.

-3.35 A bilateral draft officer Statement of Common Ground has been prepared between Newcastle-under-Lyme Borough Council and Shropshire Council.
+3.36 A bilateral officer Statement of Common Ground has been prepared between Newcastle-under-Lyme Borough Council and Shropshire Council.
 An SOCG was signed between the councils regarding matters associated with the Shropshire Local Plan.
 A further SOCG has now been prepared that primarily focuses on the Newcastle-under-Lyme Local Plan due to the difference in stages of the respective local plans.
 Duty-to-Co-operate discussions will continue between the councils as appropriate.